HTTPArchive/almanac.httparchive.org/src/content/en/2021/accessibility.md

   sql_file="common_alt_text_length.sql"
 ) }}

 We found that 27% of `alt` text attributes were empty.
-In an ideal world this would indicate that the associated images are decorative, and should not be described by assistive technologies.
+In an ideal world this would indicate that the associated <a hreflang="en" href="https://www.w3.org/WAI/tutorials/images/decorative/#:~:text=For%20example%2C%20the%20information%20provided,technologies%2C%20such%20as%20screen%20readers.">images are decorative</a>, and should not be described by assistive technologies.
 However, the majority of images add value to an interface and as such, should be described.
 We found that 15% have 10 or fewer characters, which would be a strangely short description for most images, indicating that information parity has not been achieved.

 {{ figure_markup(
   image="all-lengths-by-percentile.png",